St. Andrews State Park

 Welcome to St. Andrews State Park

-With the Gulf of Mexico on one side and St. Andrews Bay on the other, those that crave swimming, snorkeling or surfing will be more than satisfied.
+With the Gulf of Mexico on one side and St. Andrews Bay on the other, visitors who crave swimming, snorkeling or surfing will be more than satisfied.

 Theodore Tollofson evidently liked what he saw when he shipwrecked on what is now St. Andrews State Park during a 1929 hurricane.
 He homesteaded in his derelict boat for the next 25 years.